JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_08/lecture.md

 containing the desired nodes ``\frac{\partial z}{\partial x}`` and ``\frac{\partial z}{\partial y}``.
 This computational graph can be passed to the compiler to compute desired values.

-This approach to AD has been taken for example by [Theano](https://github.com/Theano/Theano) and by [TensorFlow](https://www.tensorflow.org/).
+This approach to AD has been taken for example by [Theano](https://github.com/Theano/Theano), [TensorFlow](https://www.tensorflow.org/), and [JAX](https://github.com/jax-ml/jax).
 In Tensorflow when you use functions like `tf.mul( a, b )` or `tf.add(a,b)`, you are not performing the computation in Python, but you are building the computational graph shown as above.
 You can then compute the values using `tf.run` with a desired inputs, but you are in fact computing the values in a different interpreter / compiler then in python.
+PyTorch now does this in compiled mode.

 Advantages:
 - Knowing the computational graph in advance is great, as you can do expensive optimization steps to simplify the graph.